-The QPs have not reviewed the mineral tenure, nor independently verified the legal status, ownership of the Project area or underlying property agreements.
-The QPs have fully relied upon, and disclaim responsibility for, information supplied by GoldMining experts and experts retained by GoldMining for this information through the following documents:
+The QP has not reviewed the mineral tenure, nor independently verified the legal status, ownership of the Project area or underlying property agreements.
+The QP has fully relied upon, and disclaim responsibility for, information supplied by U.S. GoldMining experts and experts retained by U.S. GoldMining and its parent GoldMining for this information through the following documents: